Clinical Mental Health Counseling

 - Internship- Mental Health Counseling (MHS 6830)**

-** Internship may be taken in one semester for 6 credits (600 clock hours of field placement) OR over two semesters for 3 credits each semester (300 clock hours of field placement per semester).
+** Internship must be taken over two semesters for 3 credits each semester (300 clock hours of field placement per semester).

 Note: A maximum of eighteen credit hours of course work taken in the Department of Counselor Education at Florida Atlantic University prior to admission may be approved toward program requirements.